Medically reviewed by Jill Johnson, FNP

-If you sometimes lose your erection during sex or find it difficult to stay hard and think it might be due to sexual performance anxiety, talking to your partner may help you to reduce tension, become more comfortable with each other and reduce any feelings of anxiety you have.
+If you sometimes lose your erection during sex and think it might be due to sexual performance anxiety, talking to your partner may help you to reduce tension and feel more comfortable when you’re spending time together.

-Erectile dysfunction medications like sildenafil (Viagra® or generic Viagra), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®) work by increasing blood flow to your penis, making it easier for you to get and stay hard when you’re sexually aroused.
+ED medications such as sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), avanafil (Stendra®) and vardenafil (Levitra®) work by improving blood flow to your penis, helping you to more easily get and maintain an erection when you’re sexually aroused.

 Contrary to popular belief, ED medications aren’t just for middle-aged and older men.
-If you’re in your 20s or 30s, it’s very normal to use medication to treat erection problems and improve your sexual performance.
+If you’re in your 20s or 30s, it’s common and normal to use medication to treat erection issues and improve your sexual performance.

 Most erectile dysfunction medications are available in different dosages.
-If you only have a mild form of ED, using a low dosage of an ED medication may make it easier for you to maintain you erection during sex.
+If you only have a mild form of ED, your healthcare provider may prescribe a low dosage of an ED medication to assist you in getting and maintaining an erection.

 There’s no “best” ED medication for maintaining erections.
-However, ED medications can range in half-life (the amount of time the medication stays active in your body) and side effects, which may make one medication a better choice for you than others.
+However, ED medications can vary in half-life (the amount of time the medication remains active within your body) and their risk of side effects, which may make one medication a better choice for you than others.

 We’ve explained more about how ED medications function, their effects, side effects and more in our guide to the most common erectile dysfunction treatments.

-If you often lose your erection during sex, you may be able to stay hard for longer and improve your sexual performance by taking steps to improve your cardiovascular health, talking to your partner and using ED medication.
+If you often lose your erection during sex, you may be able to stay hard for longer and improve your sexual performance by taking steps to improve your cardiovascular health, talking to your partner and using medication to treat erectile dysfunction.